 Here are a couple of tips to help you stay socially connected.

-- If you do live alone, then staying connected with family and friends via phone, skype and texting are good options.
+- If you live alone, staying connected with family and friends via phone, skype, and texting are good options.

 - Get outside every day in nature, if possible.
-Staying inside and staring at the TV or four walls is not going to help.
+Staying inside and staring at the TV or four walls will not help.

 What Do You Think?

-Which strategy are you going to try first to help strengthen your immune system?
+Which strategy will you try first to help strengthen your immune system?